Powerlearnproject/se-day1-assignment-SamsonMaghanga/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry Software engineering is a branch of computer science that focuses on developing, testing, maintaining, and deploying software applications.
-It ensures that software is built efficiently, securely, and reliably.
+Explain what software engineering is and discuss its importance in the technology industry Software engineering  is a branch of computer science used for developing, testing and maintaining software.
 Importance of Software Engineering in the Technology Industry:
 Security – Incorporates protective measures such as authentication, encryption, and authorization to safeguard user data.
 Efficiency – Enhances the development process by optimizing workflows while maintaining high standards.